Sreekar-T/Fruit_360_dataset_classification/README.md

 # Fruit_360_dataset_classification
-Image classification using Transfer learning
+Image classification using Transfer learning and deploying on streamlit